Walking Trails in the National Park of American Samoa

 At the trail's end, you'll reach the remote Aufotu Cove, where rocky headlands meet the vast Pacific.
 It's best to take a guide if you want to venture along the coast to the Luifuta Waterfall.

-Though the route is relatively gentle, the distance and heat can make it moderately challenging, so come prepared with water, sun protection and good shoes.
+Though the route is relatively gentle, the distance and heat can make it moderately challenging, so come prepared with plenty of water, sun protection and good shoes.

 As always, we recommend starting early to avoid the midday heat.
-Allow 3 hours minimum to complete the hike, although you can easily spend longer with stops for swimming.
+Allow 3 hours minimum to complete the hike, although you can easily spend longer with stops for swimming and revelling in nature's paradise.

 Location: